Compatibility of semisimple local Langlands parameters with parahoric Satake parameters: Proof of the Main Theorem

 \section{Proof of the Main Theorem}

-In this section, we give a proof of the Main Theorem for $\pi \rightarrow \varphi^{ss}_{\pi}$ (for $\pi \rightarrow \varphi^{ss}_{\pi}(\Phi_F)$, the proof is similar).
+In this section, we give a proof of the Main Theorem for $\pi \mapsto \varphi^{ss}_{\pi}$ (for $\pi \mapsto \varphi^{ss}_{\pi}(\Phi_F)$, the proof is similar).
+Our aim is to show that the semisimple local Langlands parameter $\varphi^{ss}_\pi$ is uniquely determined by the properties (i)-(vii).
 The proof consists of several reduction steps.
 In every subsection, we explain how one can reduce to the corresponding case.
 To begin with, we recall that we are supposed to consider any parahoric-spherical representation $\pi$ for any connected reductive group over $F$.